 WHERE: Williamsburg, Virginia

 Water Country USA stands as one of the best themed, well-maintained parks in the country.
-This year, the park welcomes the nation's first-ever funnel-and-wave raft experience, the Colossal Curl.
+The park is home to the brand new Cutback Water Coaster and the nation’s first-ever funnel-and-wave raft experience, the Colossal Curl.
 Experience weightlessness as the raft races down a hill only to go right back up on a giant inclined wall.
-Next, grab three friends and head to the fast-and-furious Aquazoid.
+Grab three friends and head to the fast-and-furious Aquazoid.
 Another raft ride, this one is an enclosed, dark experience that harbors a few splash surprises.

 Dollywood’s Splash Country